josemrodriguezf/josemrodriguezf.github.io/content/_index.md

         <div style="display: flex; align-items: flex-start; justify-content: flex-start;">
           <div style="flex: 1; text-align: left;">
             <p style="margin: 0;">
-              Assessing changes in consumptive water use—from farm to basin scale—resulting from water conservation and irrigation efficency investments and land transitions across the Western U.S., and evaluating their trade-offs and implications for basin-scale climate adaptation.
-Using remote sensing ET (OpenET) data, spatial analysis and modeling tools.
+              My current research focuses on assessing water conservation and irrigation efficency investments and land transitions across the Western U.S., their benefits in consumptive water use reduction.
+From individual farms to basin scale water budgets.
+Also, to evaluate their trade-offs with productivity, revenues and other objectives.
+To do this I am using remote sensing ET (OpenET) data, spatial analysis and modeling tools.
               </p>
           <div style="text-align: center; margin-top: 0.5rem;">
             <img src="/uploads/Image.png" alt="LST" style="width: 100%;  height: auto; border-radius: 8px;">